irgaly/compose-navigation3-resultstate/README.md

     }
     // 2.
     // Create NavigationResultStateHolder that holds ResultState on SavedState.
-    // entryProvider is the same one as NavDisplay's entryProvider. val navigationResultStateHolder = rememberNavigationResultStateHolder(
+    // The entryProvider is the same one as NavDisplay's entryProvider. val navigationResultStateHolder = rememberNavigationResultStateHolder(
         navBackStack = navBackStack,
         entryProvider = entryProvider,